gajebald/bitaxe-mrr-proxy/README.md

 For convenience, this repository includes a `setup.sh` script that automates installation and configuration on a Raspberry Pi or other Debian‑based system.

-1. Grant execute permissions and run the script from the repository root:
+1. **Make the script executable and run it** from the repository root:

 ```bash
 chmod +x setup.sh
 ./setup.sh
 ```

+2. The script will prompt you for:
+   - The MiningRigRentals **pool host and port**.
+   - A **local listen port** on which your Bitaxe miner will connect.
+   - Your **MRR username.worker** and **password**.

-2. The script prompts you for the MiningRigRentals pool host and port, a local listen port for your Bitaxe, your MRR username.worker, and password.
-Defaults are suggested and you can press **Enter** to accept them.
+   Defaults are suggested for each prompt, and you can press **Enter** to accept them.

-3. After collecting the values, the script will:
+3. After collecting the values, the script will automatically:
    - Copy `stratum_minimal_proxy.py` to `/usr/local/bin/`.
-   - Create a systemd service unit at `/etc/systemd/system/bitaxe-mrr-proxy.service` with the provided parameters.
+   - Create a systemd service unit at `/etc/systemd/system/bitaxe-mrr-proxy.service` using the parameters you provided.
-   - Reload systemd, enable and start the service so it persists across reboots.
+   - Reload the systemd daemon, enable and start the service so it persists across reboots.

-Once completed, your Bitaxe miner can connect to this Raspberry Pi on the specified listen port (default `3333`).
+Once the script finishes, your Bitaxe miner can connect to this Raspberry Pi on the specified listen port (default `3333`).
 The proxy will forward traffic to MiningRigRentals using the credentials you provided.

 ## Notes